opensearch-project/data-prepper/data-prepper-plugins/kafka-connect-plugins/README.md

 # Kafka Connect Source

+The `kafka-connect-plugins` project has not been released.
+And the maintainers have no plans to pick this work up.
+If you wish to pick this project up, please open a GitHub issue to discuss.
+The original code is available in Git history if needed.

+## Old README information

 This is a source plugin that start a Kafka Connect and Connectors.
 Please note that the Kafka Connect Source has to work with Kafka Buffer.

 ## Usages